The Critical Role of Primary Care Providers in

 Facilitating Equitable Access to Care and Clinical Trials

-This course is designed to help primary care providers (PCPs) better support their patients diagnosed with cancer, particularly during the referral process to a cancer specialist.
-Primary care providers have a critical role in helping their patients, especially patients from ethnic and racial minority groups, be more engaged in cancer treatment decision making, which includes the possibility of receiving treatment through a clinical trial.
+This course is designed to help residents like you better support patients when diagnosed with cancer, particularly during the referral process to a cancer specialist.
+The trust our patients have in you, and the continuity of care you offer, matter enormously at the time of an oncology referral.
+You have an important role in helping patients, especially patients from ethnic and racial minority groups, be more engaged in cancer treatment decision making, which includes the possibility of receiving treatment through a clinical trial.

 A doctor sitting with their patient